XgarhontX/UniNotes/readme.md

 # ALL THEM NOTES
-- archive of notes from my time at goofy ahh university
+- archive of notes from my time at goofy ahh UWT for Computer Science BS

 ***
 ## Table of Contents